7 Ideas to Optimize First Response Time (FRT) And Keep Users Happy

 5. Offer multi-channel support

-Offering support through multiple channels, such as email, phone, chat, and social media, can effectively improve FRT and overall customer satisfaction.
+Offering support through multiple channels, such as business email, phone, chat, and social media, can effectively improve FRT and overall customer satisfaction.
 By giving customers the ability to reach out through their preferred channels, companies can reduce wait times and ensure that each customer receives a timely response, ultimately improving the overall support experience.

 6. Implement chatbots or virtual agents